Sean Penn: Career

-Acting
+1974–1989: Early work and breakthrough

 Penn appeared in a 1974 episode of the Little House on the Prairie television series as an extra when his father, Leo, directed some of the episodes.
 Penn launched his film career with the action-drama Taps (1981), where he played a military high school cadet.
+That same year he made his Broadway debut in the Kevin Heelan play Heartland at the Century Theatre.
 A year later, he appeared in the hit comedy Fast Times at Ridgemont High (1982), in the role of surfer-stoner Jeff Spicoli; his character helped popularize the word "dude" in popular culture.
 Next, Penn appeared as Mick O'Brien, a troubled youth, in the drama Bad Boys (1983).
 The role earned Penn favorable reviews and jump-started his career as a serious actor.
+He returned to Broadway that same year acting in the John Byrne play Slab Boys acting alongside Kevin Bacon, Val Kilmer, Jackie Earl Haley, and Madeleine Potter at the Playhouse Theatre.

 Penn played Andrew Daulton Lee in the film The Falcon and the Snowman (1985), which closely followed an actual criminal case.
 Lee was a former drug dealer, convicted of espionage for the Soviet Union and originally sentenced to life in prison, but was paroled in 1998.
 Penn later hired Lee as his personal assistant, partly because he wanted to reward Lee for allowing him to play Lee in the film; Penn was also a firm believer in rehabilitation and thought Lee should be successfully reintegrated into society, since he was a free man again.
 Penn starred in the drama At Close Range (1986) which received critical acclaim.
 He stopped acting for a few years in the early 1990s, having been dissatisfied with the industry, and focused on making his directing debut.